Preloader

 Best Practices for PHP Inheritance

-These practices keep Object Oriented PHP clean and flexible.
+These best practices keep the Object Oriented PHP tidy and flexible.

 Summary